Have you ever wondered where your beliefs and opinions come from?

 What does this show?

-Phrasing questions in a one-sided will bias your searches to information that's consistent with your opinion.
+Phrasing questions in a one-sided way will bias your searches to information that's consistent with your opinion.

 What is the best way to ask this question?

 Still confused?
 Don't worry.
-Confirmation Bias is complex.
+Confirmation bias is complex.
+This video explains confirmation bias with an investment example:

-The next time you have a strong opinion about something or need to make a decision, challenge yourself to:
+The next time you have a strong opinion about something or need to make a decision, challenge yourself to think again about what you think you know, remember, and understand: